SCCM Package Vs Application 32 Vs 64 Context

 SCCM Package Vs Application

-As per my testing and video tutorial here, the packages in SCCM CB always run in a 32-bit context.
+Per my testing and video tutorial here, the packages in SCCM CB always run in a 32-bit context.
 This statement is true for Windows 10 32-bit and 64-bit machines.
-It won’t be easy to understand and reproduce this scenario when you try to deploy MSI or EXE applications as a package.
+It won’t be easy to understand and reproduce this scenario when deploying MSI or EXE applications as a package.

-The MSI/EXE applications, packaged to run only with 32bit, will work fine with SCCM CB packages.
-However, when trying to convert these 32bit packages into a new application model, these apps will fail.
+The MSI/EXE applications, packaged to run only with 32-bit, will work fine with SCCM CB packages.
+However, these apps will fail when trying to convert these 32-bit packages into a new application model.

 To fix this issue, we need to enable an option in the SCCM app model (Deployment type properties) called “Run installation and uninstall the program as 32-bit process on 64-bit clients“.

-When we deploy the PowerShell script to Windows 10 64bit machine then, the Windows PowerShell 32-bit application is executed, as you can see in the video here.
-This proves the SCCM CB package uses 32-bit code, which can’t run in a 64bit context.
+When we deploy the PowerShell script to a Windows 10 64-bit machine, the Windows PowerShell 32-bit application is executed, as shown in the video above.
+This proves that the SCCM CB package uses 32-bit code, which can’t run in a 64-bit context.

 You can deploy 64-bit MSI/EXE/Scripts using SCCM packages.
 The best method is to run the package from the SysNative context.
 Sysnative is a virtual folder that will help us access the 64-bit System32 folder from a 32-bit application or script.

-SCCM CB Software center client is still a 32bit application.
-You can see the app SCClient(32-bit) in the above picture.
-This proves that the new software center is a 32-bit client on Windows 10 64-bit machine.
+SCCM CB Software Center client is still a 32-bit application.
+The app SCClient(32-bit) is visible in the above picture.
+This proves that the new software center is a 32-bit client on a Windows 10 64-bit machine.

 SCCM CB application always runs in a 64-bit context.
-By default, all the applications created using the SCCM CB app model use 64bit context to start the execution.
-Your 32-bit application will fail if you create an SCCM application and deploy it to clients.
+By default, all the applications created using the SCCM CB app model use 64-bit context to start the execution.
+Your 32-bit application will fail if you create and deploy an SCCM application to clients.

-When there is a specific requirement to run within a 32bit context, you need to enable the following option “Run installation and uninstall the program as 32-bit process on 64-bit clients“.
-You can get this option from Application – deployment type properties.
+When a specific requirement to run within a 32-bit context exists, you need to enable the following option: “Run installation and uninstall the program as a 32-bit process on 64-bit clients.”
+You can find this option in Application—deployment type properties.

 To prove SCCM applications use 64bit context to run MSI/EXE/Scripts, I have created an application via \Software Library\Overview\Application Management\Applications.
 I used the same PowerShell script (which I used to develop the SCCM package).
 Deployed application to Windows 10 device.

-I have initiated the PowerShell execution from the Software center, as you can see in the video here.
-The PowerShell script (Windows PowerShell) runs within a 64bit context.
-The same PowerShell script ran in a 32bit context when deployed as an SCCM package.
+As you can see in the video here, I initiated the PowerShell execution from the software center.
+The PowerShell script (Windows PowerShell) runs within a 64-bit context.
+When deployed as an SCCM package, the same PowerShell script ran in a 32-bit context.

-SCCM CB Task Sequence Runs within 64bit context
+SCCM CB Task Sequence Runs within a 64bit Context

-The Task Sequence in SCCM CB runs within a 64bit context.
-But, the SCCM CB TS engine provides a similar option like applications to run 32bit applications/scripts.
+The Task Sequence in SCCM CB runs within a 64-bit context.
+However, the SCCM CB TS engine provides a similar option for applications to run 32-bit applications/scripts.

-The option is to enable the following option “Run installation and uninstall the program as 32-bit process on 64-bit clients“.
+The option is to enable the following: “Run installation and uninstall the program as 32-bit process on 64-bit clients“.

 References – SCCM Package Vs. Application